 If you're convicted of domestic abuse, you could face fines of up to $20,000 or up to 20 years in prison, depending on the severity of the offense.
 Due to federal law, even a misdemeanor conviction for domestic violence could force you to give up your right to bear arms.
 There's far too much at stake to go it alone.
 Let us help.
 We provide criminal defense for cases involving domestic abuse, intimate partner rape, and related issues.

 Don't let domestic violence derail your plans for the future.
 Whether you're the victim or the accused, you need a consummate legal professional to help you navigate thorny these domestic abuse issues.
-Fortunately, that's exactly what you'll find at the Law Office of Aaron D. Bundy.
-Contact us today to schedule an appointment for a private consultation.
+Fortunately, that's exactly what you'll find at the Bundy Law Office.